CharleyShattuck/TinyMod6/README.md

-# AVR32
+# TinyMod6 firmware for the TinyMod6 steno keyboard
-ITC Forth in C for the AVR 32u4 with 32 bit stacks, 16 bit program memory.
-Porting ARM code to AVR.
+ITC Forth in C and Forth for the AVR 32u4.
+32 bit stacks, 16 bit program memory.
 The VM is written with Arduino Wiring, and Forth core and app are written using a target compiler written in gforth.
 The Forth compiler's output is a memory array that's used when compiling the VM.
 I hope that makes sense.
+32 bit stacks meant to make this particular program easier to write.